xinyaosong/Paging-tool/README.md

 ```
     1) contentLength = 10 means each page should contain 10 list items.

-      This data should be consistent with your back-end function where to get the list data.
+      This data should be consistent with your back-end function where getting the list data.

     2) getPageContent is a function to send a request and get the list items on the page your specified.